 This co-production team attended three sessions where they helped to design improvements for the service in the future.

 Following the third and final reference group meeting, the second version of the draft service delivery options were emailed to the whole reference group membership list (as not all members were able to attend the reference group).
 The aim was to further refine the options prior to voting.
 A lot of comprehensive feedback was received from professionals, patients and carers and will be very helpful in developing some of the detail around how the services will be delivered.
 The draft options were updated again following this feedback.

 The final process was to send out the final options paper to the reference group membership and put an article in the GP Bulletin to ask for votes on the preferred options.
 Votes were received from 45 people, including 15 GPs and 6 patients/carers.
 The remainder of votes were from professionals working in physiotherapy services, and other professionals such as Public Health.

 What happens now?

-The review team are now writing a proposal based on the voting results, which will be presented to the Clinical Commissioning Committee on the 19th December 2018 for approval.
+The review team are now writing a proposal based on the voting results, which will be presented to the Clinical Reference Group in January 2019 for approval.